News

 July 27, 2023

 As part of a Department of Transportation project, our group (Nathan Ahlgren) along with colleagues at Wichita State University (Hongsheng He) designed and built a single-point 3-D LIDAR system and explored the active fusion of a camera for depth estimation.
-Here is the publication of our recent work.
+Here is the publication of our recent work - paper.
 The code for the 3-D LIDAR system is on my Github site if you would like to build your own low cost 3-D LIDAR system (https://dx.doi.org/10.1109/TIM.2023.3284129).

 May 3, 2023